-I would propose you have a path forward for when securities in your IRA drop in value that you believe are great long-term investments.
+I propose you have a path forward for when securities in your IRA drop in value that you believe are great long-term investments.

-For example, let’s say that you own ABC stock, and it makes you $20,000 in your $100,000 portfolio.
+For example, let’s say that you own ABC stock, making up $20,000 in your $100,000 portfolio.
 The rest of your portfolio is going great and has appreciated to $110,000.
-However, ABC has fallen on hard times and the stock is now valued at $12,000.
+However, ABC has fallen on hard times, and the stock has taken a dip from $20,000 to $12,000.

 The dip is an excellent opportunity to convert your ABC stock from your Traditional IRA to a Roth IRA.
 When doing a Roth conversion, you can pick the specific securities and shares you would like to convert.

 It’s worth noting, the amount converted is taxed as ordinary income in the year of conversion.
 In addition to this market opportunity, you must also assess your tax situation.
 A conversion like this is not something that you should undertake lightly.
 You will want to know that you aren’t overpaying in taxes to move more money to the Roth side of the equation.
 To optimize, you would ideally continue to let your Roth dollars compound for years and decades, reaping more significant tax benefits.

 You don’t have to do it alone